purdue-orbital/OrbitalCommand/README.md

 ## Benchmarks

-All benchmarks are run on a Raspberry PI 4B running Raspbian.
+All benchmarks are run on a Raspberry PI 4B running Raspbian aarch64.

 ### Radio